-The cover photo at the top shows one of the thirty-one meals from the Action Guide – Bean Bark Stew with Ham.
+Bean Bark Stew with Ham is one of the thirty-one meals from the Action Guide.
 There’s also a version of the recipe that substitutes ground turkey for ham.

 Most of the recipes follow a similar construction which allows for many substitutions:

 Water to Rehydrate: Pot: 1¾ cups (414 ml), Thermos: 2 cups (473 ml)